Applications for 2025-26 ELI and SLI programs now available

 Each agency has an internal process for submitting, reviewing, and approving applications.
 After applications are reviewed at the agency level, they are passed to a review committee of program alumni and enterprise leadership for final approval.
 After submitting their application in June, participants will be notified of their acceptance into the program the following August.
-Whether you are interested in a program, reviewing applications at your agency, or encouraging colleagues to apply, familiarize yourself with the information guides below.

-To qualify for the ELI or SLI program, you must be employed by the state for at least two (2) years as of September 13, 2024.
+To qualify for the ELI or SLI program, you must be employed by the state for at least two years as of September 13, 2025.

-To be considered for either program, you must submit all components of your application form – including required letters of support (as detailed in your application.)
+To be considered for either program, you must submit all components of your application form – including required letters of support (as detailed in your application).

 As a participant, you commit to attending all classes and completing all assignments to qualify for program graduation.